-Aggravated incidents of sexting will usually be referred to Warwickshire's Multi-Agency Safeguarding Hub (MASH) for advice about whether or not a response by the Police and/or Children's Social Care is required.
+Aggravated incidents of sexting will usually be referred to Warwickshire's Integrated Front Door for advice about whether or not a response by the Police and/or Children's Social Care is required.
 This will facilitate consideration of whether:

-- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrators and/or victims require additional support.
-This may require the initiation of a CAF and the offer of early help services
+• there are any offences that warrant a Police investigation

+- child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrator(s)s and/or victims require additional support.
+This may require the initiation of an Early Help Pathway to change